Fetching primary parquet sources and computing exhibits.

 Critical minerals: export-market concentration of rare earths, lithium, and cobalt

 The IEA (2022) Critical Minerals Review and the USGS Mineral Commodity Summariesconsistently flag rare earths, lithium, and cobalt as the choke points of the energy transition.
 The BACI HS6 lines below map onto those products, but with an important distinction: these are export-market shares, not mining- or processing-production shares.
 For mined cobalt the USGS reports DRC at ~74% in 2023; for mined lithium (spodumene), Australia at roughly 46%.
 Those production shares will not equal the BACI shares below because producers may refine or consume domestically, ore may cross borders en route to refiners (e.g. DRC → China for cobalt), and spodumene, carbonate and hydroxide sit under different HS codes.
-Read this chart as “where world buyers source from”, not “where this mineral is produced”.
+Read this chart as 'where world buyers source from', not 'where this mineral is produced'.

 Top-3 exporter shares for selected critical-mineral HS6 lines, 2024